Albanian alphabet: National awakening 19th-century endeavours

 In 1857 Kostandin Kristoforidhi, an Albanian scholar and translator, drafted in Istanbul, Ottoman Empire, a Memorandum for the Albanian language.
 He then went to Malta, where he stayed until 1860 in a Protestant seminary, finishing the translation of The New Testament in the Tosk and Gheg dialects.
 He was helped by Nikolla Serreqi from Shkodër with the Gheg version of the New Testament.
 Nikolla Serreqi was also the propulsor for the use of the Latin script for the translation of the New Testament, which had already been used by the early writers of the Albanian literature; Kristoforidhi enthusiastically embraced the idea of a Latin alphabet.

 In November 1869, a Commission for the Alphabet of the Albanian Language was gathered in Istanbul.
 One of its members was Kostandin Kristoforidhi and the main purpose of the commission was the creation of a unique alphabet for all the Albanians.
 In January 1870 the commission ended its work of the standardisation of the alphabet, which was mainly in Latin letters.
 A plan on the creation of textbooks and spread of Albanian schools was drafted.
 However this plan was not realized, because the Ottoman government would not finance the expenses for the establishment of such schools.

 Although this commission had gathered and delivered an alphabet in 1870, the writers from the North still used the Latin-based alphabet, whereas in southern Albania writers used mostly the Greek letters.
 In southern Albania, the main activity of Albanian writers consisted in translating Greek Orthodox religious texts, and not in forming any kind of literature which could form a strong tradition for the use of Greek letters.
 As the albanologist Robert Elsie has written:

 The turning point was the aftermath of the League of Prizren (1878) events when in 1879 Sami Frashëri and Naim Frashëri formed the Society for the Publication of Albanian Writings.
 Sami Frashëri, Koto Hoxhi, Pashko Vasa and Jani Vreto created an alphabet.
-This was based on the principle of "one sound one letter" (although the revision of 1908 replaced the letter ρ by the rr digraph to avoid confusion with p).
+This was based on the principle of "one sound one letter" (although the revision of 1908 replaced the letter ρ with the rr digraph to avoid confusion with p).
 This was called the "Istanbul alphabet" (also "Frashëri alphabet").
 In 1905 this alphabet was in widespread use in all Albanian territory, North and South, including Catholic, Muslim and Orthodox areas.

 One year earlier, in 1904 had been published the Albanian dictionary (Fjalori i Gjuhës Shqipe) of Kostandin Kristoforidhi, after the author's death.
 The dictionary had been drafted 25 years before its publication and was written in the Greek alphabet.

 The so-called Bashkimi alphabet was designed by the Society for the Unity of the Albanian Language for being written on a French typewriter and includes no diacritics other than é (compared to ten graphemes of the Istanbul alphabet which were either non-Latin or had diacritics).